-This scholarship will be available at intervals of possibly three or four years and is to be awarded when it is to be awarded when it is to be awarded when it is a finite of the and is to be awarded when available by the President with the advice of the Faculty to a student of outstanding merit who is not receiving a Cresson Scholarship that year.
+This scholarship will be available at intervals of possibly three or four years and is to be awarded when available by the President with the advice of the Faculty to a student of outstanding merit who is not receiving a Cresson Scholarship that year.
 This Scholarship was last awarded in May, 1938.